Fabián Vargas: Career

 Vargas was born in Bogotá, Colombia.
 He began his career with América de Cali aged 18, in 1998.
 He played there for five years before transferring to Boca Juniors in 2003.

-While on loan at Brazilian side SC Internacional from Boca Juniors, Vargas played in the side which beat FC Barcelona 1–0 at the 2006 FIFA Club World Cup Final in Japan.
+While on loan at Brazilian side SC Internacional from Boca Juniors, Vargas played in the side which beat Barcelona 1–0 at the 2006 FIFA Club World Cup Final in Japan.

-On 18 June 2009, Vargas has signed a three-year deal with Spanish club UD Almería for a fee worth €4million ($6.5 million).
+On 18 June 2009, Vargas signed a three-year deal with Spanish club UD Almería for a fee worth €4million ($6.5 million).
 On 5 September 2009, he broke his fibula during a 2010 World Cup qualification match with Colombia against Ecuador.
 The following day, it was revealed that Vargas had torn a ligament in his left ankle and would initially not be able to play for three months.
 However, his recovery was pushed back to seven months in January 2010.
-He returned to action on 28 February, playing the last 5 minutes of a 2-0 win over Racing Santander.
+He returned to action on 28 February, playing the last 5 minutes of a 2–0 win over Racing Santander.

 AEK Athens

-On 26 August 2011, Vargas signed with Superleague Greece club AEK Athens on a 1+1 year deal keeping him at the club until 2013.

-Vargas scored his first goal for AEK on his second league appearance against Xanthi, making the scoreline 1–1 with a bicycle kick.
+On 26 August 2011, Vargas signed with Super League Greece club AEK Athens on a 1+1 year deal keeping him at the club until 2013.
+Vargas scored his first goal for AEK on his second league appearance against Skoda Xanthi, making the scoreline 1–1 with a bicycle kick.
 AEK went on to win the match 4–3.
 In July 2012 Vargas agreed to have his contract terminated in order for AEK to pay off club debts.

+Independiente

+On 23 July 2012 Vargas signed for Independiente, where he played for a season.

-Deportivo La Equidad
+La Equidad

 In July 2016 Vargas moved to La Equidad on a free transfer.
 In his game against his former club América de Cali he played his 600th match as a professional football player.

-Style of play

-Vargas is a player with a physical approach to the game which earned him a reputation for being a dirty player.
-His nickname is el perro (the dog).